fatal1101/BPI-R4_Mediatek_OpenWrt-25.12_Kernel-6.12/README.md

 Please note - this build is for testing the Alpha Release which may contain bugs.
 If you want stability use Openwrt 24.10 instead.

 ## **Notes**

-This script uses dos2unix to check any custom files and patches to make sure they are in used for EOL conversion

 To adjust the tx power values you also need to add sku_idx '0' to your wireless config
 ```